Marinelli, Patti and Karin Fajardo. Conectados. (Online materials and Communication Manual). First edition. Boston: Cengage Learning 2016.

 On-line Work (15%): This program is designed with on-line work at its core and successful completion of this course depends upon regular use of the online activities on the iLrn Online Program.
 Students should expect to spend 1-2 hours of preparatory work for each class session, in advance of each class meeting.
 The program is designed to empower students to come to class prepared to use what they have studied.
 The online materials will allow students to activate their own learning path and come to class with focused questions based on what they have understood from their preparatory work.
 Your instructor will assign specific activities or sections of the online materials to preview.
 Additional materials can be used as follow up work to reinforce any areas that might need targeted attention.

-Participation (10%): Active participation and regular attendance is crucial to the learning of a language.
+Participation (10%): As a student-centered, practice-based course, active participation and regular attendance is crucial to the learning of a language.
 The participation grade is based both on the quantity and the quality of a student’s participation, with quality being determined by active, on-task participation in class, group and pair activities, obvious preparation of homework, volunteerism, use of Spanish in class, and overall preparedness.
 Excessive absenteeism will result in a substantial drop in this grade, as will tardiness.
 Inappropriate use of technology during class will negatively affect this grade.

-USING TRANSLATION PROGRAMS OR HAVING ANOTHER PERSON DO THIS WRITING ASSIGNMENT CONSTITUTE CHEATING AND ARE CLEAR VIOLATIONS OF THE HONOR CODE.
+USING TRANSLATION PROGRAMS OR HAVING ANOTHER PERSON DO THIS WRITING ASSIGNMENT ARE STRICTLY PROHIBITED AS THESE ACTIVITIES CONSTITUTE CHEATING AND ARE CLEAR VIOLATIONS OF THE HONOR CODE.

 Mid-term (Examen parcial) (10%): There will be 1 mid-term exam (examen parcial).
 This exam will focus on interpretive and presentational modes of communication as well as intercultural competencies.
 Students can expect the exam to include short readings, essays and reflective questions.